alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 > While we value the thorough reading of our manuscript and the helpful comments by this reviewer, we disagree in this point. {add elaborate justification why you disagree}

+Also, often enough, reviewers raise minor concerns on issues that you can easily address and some major concern on an issue you cannot easily address (such as collecting more data).
+Then try to address as many minor concerns as thoroughly as possible, even if you might see not point in doing so (e.g., adding some seemingly irrelevant demographic detail) as long as that does not weaken your manuscript (e.g., running a statistical analysis that does not make sense at all).
+If you preregistered your analysis plan, you are safe anyway: all what goes beyond this plan, would be exploratory (and thus, some detail).

 ...

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]